Seattle Sounders FC supporters: Eastside Supporters

 Eastside Supporters was founded in 2010 and became officially recognized by the alliance council in 2011.
 The majority of its members are residing or working east of Seattle.
 Eastside Supporters is a family friendly supporters group always making sure its viewing parties are all ages.
 The Eastside Supporters section is in 149 and 150 in the "Green Zone" but the majority of its members are located all over the stadium.

 Sound Wave

 Drew Carey also requested that Sounders FC have their own marching band.
-They are the first club in the MLS to have one.
+They are the first club in MLS to have one.
 This led to the creation of the Sound Wave, a 53-member marching band consisting of brass and marching percussion.
 The band plays music from multiple genres such as Latin, rock and pop, and sits with the supporters in the north end of CenturyLink Field.
 The March to the Match, in which fans march from Occidental Park to CenturyLink before each home game, is led by the Sound Wave.